-According to the Safe and Supportive Schools Act bullying means any intimidating threatening, abusive, or harming conduct that is objectively offensive in nature.
+According to the Safe and Supportive Schools Act bullying means any intimidating, threatening, abusive, or harming conduct that is objectively offensive in nature.
 Furthermore, there is an actual or perceived imbalance of power between the student engaging in prohibited conduct and the target of the behavior and the conduct is repeated or forms a pattern.
 Any student who believes that harassment, intimidation or bullying has occurred in violation of this policy should report the situation immediately to a school staff member.
-If the student has previously reported the harassment, intimidation or bullying to the school staff member, but the misconduct continues, the student should report the situation to the Director (or his/her designee).
+If the student has previously reported the harassment, intimidation or bullying to the behavior of or his/her designee).